njkmr0027/developer.concur.com/README.md

 To view the changes you've made to **API Reference** files, you will need to run Middleman on your VS Code Terminal or your CLI by entering the following commands:

-    1. `bundle install` (this only needs to be done one time)  2. `bundle exec middleman server` (each time) to render your changes on `localhost:4567`
+    1. `bundle install` (this only needs to be done one time)
+    2. `bundle exec middleman server` (each time) to render your changes on `localhost:4567`

-You may also run the following commands 1. `bundle install` (this only needs to be done one time)  2. `bundle exec middleman build` (each time) to generate a fresh set of static files containing your updated Markdown changes.
+You may also run the following commands:
+    1. `bundle install` (this only needs to be done one time)
+    2. `bundle exec middleman build` (each time) to generate a fresh set of static files containing your updated Markdown changes.

 From there you can simply click on the **Go Live** button in VS Code to view your updated changes.